vodik/repose/README.md

 ### Usage

-    repose -U --sign foo.db.tar.gz
+    repose -Usf foo.db.tar.gz

-Add all packages in the current directory to foo.db.tar.gz and then sign the database with gnupg.
+Add all packages in the current directory to foo.db.tar.gz, build a corresponding files db  and then sign both databases with gnupg.

 Add a `-c` flag to also delete and files removed from the db and a second `-c` to also remove any other outdated packages in the cache.